-Results achieved in the 2019 financial year
+Results achieved in the 2020 financial year

-At the end of the financial year, the Management Board composed seven men.
-The target of 20 % of the members or two women adopted for June 30, 2022 for the Management Board was therefore not yet met following the departure of Sylvie Matherat during the 2019 financial year.
-As of the date of this Corporate Governance Statement, the Management Board of Deutsche Bank AG comprised one woman and eight man.
+At the end of the financial year, the Management Board comprised one woman (10%) and nine men.
+The target of 20 % of the members or two women adopted for June 30, 2022 for the Management Board was therefore not yet met.
+As of the date of this Corporate Governance Statement, the Management Board of Deutsche Bank AG comprised one woman and nine men.

-The age structure is diverse, ranging from 41 to 65 years of age as of the date of this Corporate Governance Statement and spanning two generations, according to the general definition of the term.

-As of the date of this Corporate Governance Statement the length of experience as member of the Management Board of Deutsche Bank ranged from under one year to around seven years.
+The age structure is diverse, ranging from 42 to 55 years of age as of the date of this Corporate Governance Statement.
+As of the date of this Corporate Governance Statement the length of experience as member of the Management Board of Deutsche Bank ranged from under one year to around eight years.

-Also with our strategy in mind of being a leading European bank with a global reach and a strong home market in Germany, six of the nine Management Board members as of the date of this Corporate Governance Statement have a German background.
+Also with our strategy in mind of being a leading European bank with a global reach and a strong home market in Germany, seven of the ten Management Board members as of the date of this Corporate Governance Statement have a German background.
 The other members of the Management Board come from Italy, the United Kingdom and the USA.
 However, the ethnic diversity of the Management Board does not currently reflect the full diversity of the markets where we do business or the diversity of our employees.

-The diverse range of the members' educational and professional backgrounds includes banking, business administration, economics, law and engineering.
+The diverse range of the members' educational and professional backgrounds includes banking, business administration, economics, law, linguistics and engineering.

-The bank transparently reports on Management Board diversity in addition to the information presented above in this Corporate Governance Report / Corporate Governance Statement in the section "Management Board and Supervisory Board:
+The bank transparently reports on Management Board diversity in addition to the information presented above in this Corporate Governance Report in the section "Management Board and Supervisory Board: